 - External facilities management who provide some of the University’s accommodation services where information shared will be in connection with the performance of your student or accommodation contract.

-The University shares information about its students with UPP, its partner for the operation and management of student accommodation.
+The University shares information about its students with accommodation service providers for the operation and management of student accommodation.
 Information is shared in connection with the provision, administration and management of the accommodation including (but not limited to):

 - the detection and prevention of crime